gatling/gatling/src/docs/content/reference/current/general/assertions/index.md

 * `gte(threshold)`: check that the value of the metric is greater than or equal to the threshold.
 * `between(thresholdMin, thresholdMax)`: check that the value of the metric is between two thresholds.
 * `between(thresholdMin, thresholdMax, inclusive = false)`: same as above but doesn't include bounds
-* `around(value, plusOrMinus)`: check that the value of the metric is around a target value plus or minus a given margin.
-* `around(value, plusOrMinus, inclusive = false)`: same as above but doesn't include bounds
-* `deviatesAround(target, percentDeviationThreshold)`: check that metric is around a target value plus or minus a given relative margin
-* `deviatesAround(target, percentDeviationThreshold, inclusive = false)`: same as above but doesn't include bounds
 * `is(value)`: check that the value of the metric is equal to the given value.
 * `in(sequence)`: check that the value of metric is in a sequence.